"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 A trial of active surveillance and apalutamide for prostate cancer (TAPS01)

-This trial looked at a type of hormone therapy called apalutamide for early stage prostate cancer.
-It was for men whose cancer was contained within the prostate gland.
-This is called localised prostate cancer.
+This trial looked at a short course of apalutamide for early stage prostate cancer.
+It was for men whose cancer was contained within the prostate gland but there was a risk it may grow.
+They were being monitored (active surveillance).

 The trial was open for people to join between 2018 and 2019.
 The researchers published the results in 2022.